 Minor incidents could include graffiti or scratchiti (with a sharp object), tampons and pads pulled out from dispenser and thrown on the floor, pads stuck to the mirror.

 Major incidents could include incidents which result in significant financial cost for the school, such as plumbing issues as a result of tampons and pads inappropriately flushed down the toilet.

 Consequences for incidents involving bathroom graffiti and vandalism will depend on the severity of the incident.
 Schools may consider:

-- where the students responsible for the vandalism or misuse are known, logical consequences should follow.
-For example, the student could be responsible for removing graffiti from the dispenser or picking up sanitary items from the floor.
+- where the students responsible for the vandalism or misuse are known, logical consequences should follow – for example, the student could be responsible for removing graffiti from the dispenser or picking up period products from the floor

 - discuss with students issues of graffiti on government property and more pro-social ways to express creativity and individuality

-- referencing 'sanitary initiative' in appropriate policies such as the Student Code of Conduct, Student Engagement Policy and Bullying Prevention Policy.
+- referencing 'period product initiative' in appropriate policies such as the Student Code of Conduct, Student Engagement Policy and Bullying Prevention Policy.

 Other suggested responses schools can take to respond to vandalism and misuse

 The existence of vandalism and misuse promotes further acts of vandalism and misuse, including graffiti.
 On the other hand, a well-maintained bathroom will likely encourage the students to treat it with respect.